 In April 1956, remnants of clothing were found during peat cutting on the Dungiven farm of William Dickson.
 Dating to the early 17th century, the clothing included a large semicircular woollen cloak, a woollen jacket, fragments of a pair of tartan trews and pieces of a leather belt and shoes.
-The socalled Dungiven Costume offers a rare glimpse of the clothing worn 400 years ago and shows a mixture of Irish, English and Scottish influences. along the River Bann.
-The socalled Bann Disc, a decorative disc of bronze, was discovered during the ongoing dredging works in 1939 near the Loughan Island.
+The so-called Dungiven Costume offers a rare glimpse of the clothing worn 400 years ago and shows a mixture of Irish, English and Scottish influences.

+The Bann Drainage Scheme commenced in 1930, with the aim of preventing seasonal flooding along the River Bann.
+The socalled Bann Disc, a decorative disc of bronze, was discovered during the ongoing dredging works n 1939 near the Loughan Island.
 It is now recognised as one of the most outstanding pieces of metalwork surviving from the Iron Age (dating to between 100 BC - AD 100).